strudelAndCoffee/thought-bubble-blowhole/README.md

 ## Credits

-This repository was created to as a weekly challenge for The University of Texas at Austin Code Bootcamp: Web Development course.
+This repository was created to as a weekly challenge for The University of Texas at Austin Code Bootcamp: Full Stack Web Development course.

 All code is original and authored by [strudelAndCoffee](https://github.com/strudelAndCoffee), except where cited.